 The NOAA provides the scientific foundation for hypoxic zone management in the Gulf of Mexico.
-NOAA research led to enhanced predictive models, and provides information on how hypoxia affects commercially and ecologically important species in the region.
-These models integrate oceanographic physical data and coastal biogeochemistry to improve quantification of the duration, timing, and extent of the hypoxic zone, and their relationship to causative factors such as nutrients and stratification.
-These model predictions of complex processes will continue to allow for the comprehensive assessment of alternative management strategies to mitigate hypoxia in the Gulf of Mexico.
+Research led to enhanced predictive models, and provides information on how hypoxia affects commercially and ecologically important species in the region.
+These models integrate oceanographic data and coastal biogeochemistry to improve quantification of the duration, timing, and extent of the hypoxic zone, and relate them to causative factors such as nutrients and stratification.
+These model predictions of complex processes allow for the comprehensive assessment of alternative management strategies to mitigate gulf hypoxia.

-Mangers use aquatic, climatic, geomorphic, hydrologic, sediment, and water quality information to manage hypoxia.
+Managers use aquatic, climatic, geomorphic, hydrologic, sediment, and water quality information to manage hypoxia.
 Coordinated water quality monitoring would help managers assess the impacts of management initiatives and develop new ones.